 Because muscle attenuation indirectly measures fat infiltration in muscles, mean muscle attenuation in HU was reported for the entire muscle area from the same image used to calculate L3 SMI.
+To define the prevalence of myosteatosic patients we used cut-off values that have been associated with mortality: <41 HU in patients with a BMI up to 24.9 and <33 in those with a BMI $\ge 25.^{10,21}$

-To define the prevalence of myosteatosic patients we used cut-off values that have been associated with mortality: <41 HU in patients with a BMI up to 24.9 and <33 in those with a BMI $\geq 25.^{10.21} \rm As$ there are not well-validated cut-offs for both the sexes to define the clinically significance of VAT or SAT in cirrhosis, the prevalence of patients with altered SAT or VAT cannot be defined and the absolute modifications of SATI and VATI before and after TIPS were compared.
+As there are not well-validated cut-offs for both the sexes to define the clinically significance of VAT or SAT in cirrhosis, the prevalence of patients with altered SAT or VAT cannot be defined and the absolute modifications of SATI and VATI before and after TIPS were compared.

-2.2 | TIPS placement, follow-up and HE evaluation
+TIPS placement, follow-up and HE evaluation.

-All TIPS procedures were carried out by the same radiology team, using PTFE-covered stents of 10 mm diameter as previously described.22
+All TIPS procedures were carried-out by the same radiology team, using PTFE-covered stents of 10 mm diameter as previously described.

-The day before the procedure, a basal evaluation of HE, including an examination and grading of the patients' mental state and asterixis as well as the determination of venous blood ammonia were carried out as previously described.23 None of the patients received any pharmacological treatment to prevent the occurrence of HE.
-After TIPS, the patients remained hospitalised for 1 week.
+The day before the procedure, a basal evaluation of HE, including an examination and grading of the patients' mental state and asterixis as well as the determination of venous blood ammonia were carried out as previously described.
+None of the patients received any pharmacological treatment to prevent the occurrence of HE.
+After TIPS, the patients remained hospitalized for one week.
 The evaluation of the patients' mental status was repeated before the discharge.
-The patients were then followed-up once a week in the out-patients department for the first month and then every 3 months and contacted by phone every month for the first 6 months.
-Thereafter, the patients were seen every 6 months until the execution of the follow-up CT scan.
-Moreover, both the patients and their families were instructed about the importance of an immediate contact with the medical staff should any alteration in their mental state (lethargy, apathy, obvious personality changes, inappropriate behaviour or disorientation to time and space) occur between the scheduled visits.
+The patients were then followed-up once a week in the out-patients department for the first month and then every 3 months and contacted by phone every month for the first six months.
+Thereafter, the patients and their families were instructed about the importance of an immediate contact with the medical staff should any alteration in their mental state (lethargy, apathy, obvious personality changes, inappropriate behaviour or disorientation to time and space) occur between the scheduled visits.
 In this case, the HE evaluation was repeated to confirm and stage the degree of HE.
-A grade II HE or higher was considered an episode of overt HE.23 All episodes, which occurred during the follow-up, were recorded.
+A grade II HE or higher was considered an episode of overt HE.
+All episodes, which occurred during the follow-up, were recorded.

-2.3 | Statistical analysis
+Statistical analysis

-Data are expressed as mean \pm SD, unless specified otherwise.
-Comparison between 2 groups was performed by chi-square test, for discrete variables, and by unpaired Student's t-test or Mann-Whitney test, when necessary, for continuous variables.
-The comparisons between data recorded twice in the same patients (SMI, SATI, VATI, MELD score, etc) were performed by paired Student's t test and by Wilcoxon Signed-Rank test when necessary.
+Data are expressed as mean $\pm$ SD, unless specified otherwise.
+Comparison between 2 groups was performed by chi square test, for discrete variables, and by unpaired Student t test or Mann-Whitney test, when necessary, for continuous variables.
+The comparisons between data recorded twice in the same patients (SMI, SATI, VATI, MELD score, etc.) were performed by paired Student's t test and by Wilcoxon Signed Rank test when necessary.
 The relationship between variables were analysed by stepwise multiple regression analysis.
-The sample size was based on the data of a previous study17 in which a sample size of 27 patients was sufficient to detect modification of muscle mass and its relationship with hepatic encephalopathy.
+The sample size was based on the data of a previous study in which a sample size of 27 patients was sufficient to detect modification of muscle mass and its relationship with hepatic encephalopathy.
 The Number Cruncher Statistical System (NCSS) was used for all computations.

-3 | RESULTS
+RESULTS

-The demographic, clinical and biochemical characteristics of 35 patients included in this study are reported in Table 1.
-In one patient the TIPS placement was performed as an 'early TIPS' for the management of acute variceal bleeding.
+The demographic, clinical and biochemical characteristics of 35 the patients included in the study are reported in Table 1.
+In one patient the TIPS placement was performed as an "early TIPS" for the management of acute variceal bleeding.